Sodium phenylbutyrate: Chemical chaperone

 In cystic fibrosis, a point mutation in the Cystic Fibrosis Transmembrane Conductance Regulator protein, ΔF508-CFTR, causes it to be unstable and misfold, hence trapped in the endoplasmic reticulum and unable to reach the cell membrane.
 This lack of CFTR in the cell membrane leads to disrupted chloride transport and the symptoms of cystic fibrosis.
 Sodium phenylbutyrate can act as a chemical chaperone, stabilising the mutant CFTR in the endoplasmic reticulum and allowing it to reach the cell surface.

 Histone deacetylase inhibitor

 Deriving from its activity as a histone deacetylase inhibitor, sodium phenylbutyrate is under investigation for use as a potential differentiation-inducing agent in malignant glioma and acute myeloid leukaemia, and also for the treatment of some sickle-cell disorders as an alternative to hydroxycarbamide due to it inducing expression of fetal hemoglobin to replace missing adult hemoglobin.
 While small-scale investigation is proceeding, there is to date no published data to support the use of the compound in the clinical treatment of cancer, and it remains under limited investigation.
 Sodium phenylbutyrate is also being studied as a therapeutic option for the treatment of Huntington's disease.

+Sodium phenylbutyrate was under development for the treatment of Alzheimer's disease.
+It reached phase 2 clinical trials for this indication.
+However, development was discontinued in 2015.
+Subsequently, sodium phenylbutyrate/ursodoxicoltaurine was developed for a variety of indications including treatment of amyotrophic lateral sclerosis (ALS), Wolfram syndrome, Friedreich's ataxia, and progressive supranuclear palsy.